 First thing, first.
 Is there anything more wonderful than a bowl of guacamole?
 I think not.
 In our home, we are huge avocados lovers.
 They are high in nutrition, flavor and go great on just about everything.

-I often have tried growing my own Avocados from the pit after munching on that delicious dip.
+I often have tried growing my own Avocado plant from the pit after munching on that delicious dip.
 Unfortunately, after about 6 failed attempts I decided I would never figure out the magical method of growing them.
-I realized that I had been doing it wrong.
+Then, I realized that I had been doing it wrong.
 I’ve since tried this new method twice and had a 100% success rate.

 Ok, let’s dive into how to get them growing!